rjpuzniak/Use-of-deep-learning-based-optic-chiasm-segmentation-for-investigating-visual-system-pathophysiology/README.md

 The repository consists of 3 basic folders:

-- `1_Data` - where all the project-related data will be saved and stored
+- `1_Data` - where all the project-related data will be saved and stored.
-- `2_Code` - divided into several subfolders, corresponding to consequtive stages of analysis (download of the base data, data preprocessing, network training, deployment of the trained neural network and evaluation of the results)
+- `2_Code` - divided into several subfolders, corresponding to consequtive stages of analysis (download of the base data, data preprocessing, network training, deployment of the trained neural network and evaluation of the results).
-- `3_Figures` - containing all the generated figures, as well as the custom script used in the process of preparing Virtual Reality visualizations included in the publication.
+- `3_Figures` - containing all the generated figures.

 ### Usage